mgalgs/gnome-shell-system-monitor-next-applet/README.md

    ```
    dbus-run-session -- gnome-shell --nested --wayland
    ```
 2. Start a new terminal *inside* the nested session.
-Don't panic if it appears outside the nested window - the dbus session address will be configured correctly.
+Don't panic if the terminal appears outside the nested window - the dbus session address will be configured to point at the nested session.
 3. In this new terminal, enable the extension:
    ```
    gnome-extensions enable system-monitor-next@paradoxxx.zero.gmail.com